Takumi Inui/Kamen Rider Faiz/Wolf Orphnoch

-- Big Bad Wannabe: Kitazaki really, really wants to be the main villain, but unfortunately for him, he is nowhere near as dangerous as the Arch-Orphnoch, and his unwillingness to accept this is what gets him killed in the end.
+- Big Bad Wannabe: Kitazaki really, really wants to be the strongest Orphnoch, but unfortunately for him, he is nowhere near as dangerous as the Arch-Orphnoch when it awakens, and his unwillingness to accept this is what gets him killed in the end.

 - Blood Knight: Kitazaki likes a good fight just as he likes killing, considering "fighting" and "playing" to be the same thing.

 - The Bully: What he really is at his core, an obnoxious, disrespectful teenager who torments everyone around him and still thinks he is the best.

 - Cruel and Unusual Death: His face is ripped off and devoured by the Arch-Orphnoch.
 Not that he didn't deserve it.

 - Dragon-in-Chief: He is both stronger and faster than Murakami, but works under him solely to have his fun.

 - Expy: From being a Big Bad Wannabe with Blood Knight tendencies and having the personality of a Serial Killer, Kitazaki is very, VERY similar to Asakura from the previous season.

 - The Friend Nobody Likes: The only person to show respect for him is Saeko Kageyama, and that's because she's the Team Mom; said respect is gone in the last episodes and she conspires with Takuma to betray him.

 - Good Hair, Evil Hair: His hair is always messy and unkempt, and so are his signature clothes, reflecting on how he ignores his own appearance to give more importance to things he considers to be fun.